Gigaspaces/xap-docs/site/content/xap/12.2/admin/logging-backing-custom-policy.markdown

 # Customized Backup Policy

 The `com.gigaspaces.logger.``BackupPolicy` is an interface for a pluggable backup policy.
-For example, you may wish to write an implementation to zip files if reached a certain threshold.
+For example, you may wish to write an implementation to zip files if a certain threshold is reached.
 The interface has a single method, which is used to **track** newly created log files.
 A file is either created upon rollover or at initialization time.
 Implementation can keep track of files and decide whether to trigger the backup policy.

 ```bash